Learn How to Grow Oregano Plant in Pots to enjoy the fresh aromatic sprigs in your Italian and Greek dishes!

 When to Plant Oregano

 In a cool climate, plant oregano after the winters, when the weather warms up for spring until any time up to fall.
 However, if you live in a hot, frost-free climate, plant it in fall or winter.
 The best temperature for sowing seeds is between 60-75 F (15-24 C).

 How to Grow Oregano in Pots

-Like most of the herbs, growing oregano in pots is super easy!
+Like most herbs, growing oregano in pots is super easy!
 If you love to cook Mediterranean cuisine, having oregano is a must.
 You can also grow it indoors if you’ve got a sunny windowsill.

 Types of Oregano

 Oregano Vulgare is the most commonly found oregano species and also goes with names like true oregano or wild marjoram.
 It’s mild in flavor but a vigorous grower.
 There are some other types of oregano plants as well, which are listed below:

 Greek Oregano (Origanum vulgare var. hirtum): Sometimes referred to as true oregano, it is an essential part of many common Greek and Italian dishes because of its pungent and earthy flavor.
 It does not spread as vigorously as common oregano and is used to flavor tomato sauces, pizzas, meat, and fish recipes.

 Italian Oregano (Origanum x majoricum): A hybrid of common oregano and sweet marjoram result in Italian oregano.
 As it’s a hybrid variety, the flavor is milder than “Greek Oregano.”
 It resembles the taste of both Greek oregano and marjoram.

 Golden Oregano: If you’re looking for an ornamental oregano variety, this one is.
-This creeping herb grows foliage in the gorgeous shade of gold.
+This creeping herb grows foliage in a gorgeous shade of gold.
 You can plant it in wide containers and hanging baskets.
 In taste, it’s a milder flavor than Greek oregano.

 How to Propagate Oregano

 Seeds, divisions, or cuttings are the three ways to propagate oregano:

 Growing oregano from cuttings is also an option.
 Take cuttings from 3-5 inches long young stems of a healthy oregano plant.
 It’s an easy method!
-Remove the leaves from the bottom half and turn the bottom of cuttings in rooting hormone before planting.
+Remove the leaves from the bottom half and turn the end of cuttings in rooting hormone before planting.

 Pot Size for Oregano